fabiangunzinger/online-experiments/chapters/hypothesis_testing.md

 # Hypothesis testing

+todo
+- Integrate kohavi2024false, berman2021false, colquhoun2019false.pdf
+- Multivariant tests

+Questions:
+- 95% CI for control and treatment overlap.
+Does this imply treatment is not significant?

 Suppose you have an idea for a new app feature, or algorithm, or design that you think will improve user experience.
 In this chapter we'll discuss different approaches for how to test whether your idea works.